-Whilst a free GameMaker Studio 2 licence gives you the ability to try out GMS2 and make projects to get used to how everything works, if you want to share these projects with other people, or perhaps even sell them on the various games stores, you will need to upgrade your licence to unlock the full potential of GMS2.
+Whilst the free version of GameMaker Studio 2 gives you the ability to try out GMS2 and make projects to get used to how everything works, if you want to share these projects with other people, or perhaps even sell them on the various games stores, you will need to subscribe to unlock the full potential of GMS2.

-For a lot more info on each of these above licences, please see this FAQ about which licence is right for you.
+For a lot more info on each of these above subscription, please see this FAQ about which subscription is right for you.

-To purchase any of the above licences you must first go to the YoYo Games website and sign into your account.
+To purchase any of the above subscriptions you must first go to the YoYo Games website and sign into your account.

-Once in your account you need to go to the Products section of the Account Dashboard, where you'll see the options to buy new licences suitable for your account, as well as the licences (if any) that you currently own.
+Once in your account you need to go to the Subscriptions section of the Account Dashboard, where you'll see the options to buy a subscription suitable for your account.
 You can then add the licence(s) you want to your basket and go through the Checkout.

 Installing/Updating GameMaker With Your New Purchase

 If you have not already installed GameMaker Studio 2, you can get the installer now by going to the Download section of your account dashboard and selecting the installer that you require for your computer.